Junismyname/Power-Outage-Classification-Model/README.md

 ### Why Feature Engineer(2) Improved Accuracy
 As shown in the scatter plot above, outages caused by severe weather usually affects a larger amount of people.
 Knowing this infromation, we engineered a new feature that takes the average customers affected during a certain seasonal period in a specific region. **This new features will likely improve accuracy as certain regions under certain climate seasons might have more outages due to severe weather that affects larger amount of customers.**

+For example, as shown in the DataFrame below, Hawaii region during cold seasonal period had the largest amount of customers affected.
+To no suprise, the leading cause of outages in that group was severe weather.
+Hawaii during cold seasons often experience heavy winds and tropical storms.
+This may lead to outages that affects large amount of customers.
+This is a strong relationship that predicts the cause of outages.

 | CLIMATE.CATEGORY   | CLIMATE.REGION     |   CUSTOMERS.AFFECTED |
 |--------------------|--------------------|----------------------|
 | cold               | Central            |              98794.7 |